chomupashchuk/ariston-remotethermo-home-assistant-v2/README.md

   - Ariston Clas Evo
   - Ariston Genus One with Ariston BCH cylinder
   - Ariston Nimbus Flex
+  - Ariston Alteas One

 ## Integration was tested and does not work with:
+  - Ariston Lydos. use https://github.com/chomupashchuk/ariston-aqua-remotethermo-home-assistant instead.
-  - Ariston Lydos Wifi. use https://github.com/chomupashchuk/ariston-aqua-remotethermo-home-assistant instead.
+  - Ariston Velis. use https://github.com/chomupashchuk/ariston-aqua-remotethermo-home-assistant instead.
-  - Ariston Velis Wifi. use https://github.com/chomupashchuk/ariston-aqua-remotethermo-home-assistant instead.
+  - Ariston Lydos Hybrid. use https://github.com/chomupashchuk/ariston-aqua-remotethermo-home-assistant instead.

 ## How to check if intergation supports your model
 You may check possible support of your boiler by logging into https://www.ariston-net.remotethermo.com and if climate and water heater parts (like temperatures) are available on the home page, then intergation should potentially work.